magicmark/strawberry-federation-playground/README.md

 $ make start # (or `poetry run supervisord`)
 ```

-If you're using this to share a reproduction you can **fork this repository** and make changes
+⚠️ If you're on a corporate VPN that intercepts DNS you may need to temporarily disconnect for `poetry install` to work.

 ### Playground